-In the real estate industry some publications and bodies that cater to property owners and managers promote the concept that repairs and maintenance expenses such as light bulb changes replacements and tenant services requests are subject gross-up because they are provided to the tenant’s premises.
-However, unless specifically stated in the lease agreements between the owner and the tenant, per QLoop standards, such repairs and maintenance expenses should not be subject to gross-up on those basis notwithstanding their possible variability with building occupancy fluctuations.
+In the real estate industry, some publications and entities that cater to property owners and managers promote the concept that repairs and maintenance expenses, such as light bulb replacements and tenant services requests are subject to gross-up because they are provided to the tenant’s or to their premises.
+However, unless specifically stated in the lease agreements between the owner and the tenant, per QLoop standards, such repairs and maintenance expenses should not be subject to gross-up on those basis notwithstanding their possibility that such services may have been, at some point, impacted by occupancy.

 Terms and Terminology

-Repair and maintenance expenses are costs incurred by the landlord to maintain and operate a property.
-Repair refers to work done to correct a problem whereas maintenance refers to work done to service or inspect an item in order to ensure problems don’t occur to identify problems that may occur in the future.
-They include repairs and maintenance of a building, its common areas and its systems.
-They also include the repairs and maintenance of premises areas (carpet, standard interior door repair/replacement, light bulb changes, tenant heating, ventilation and air conditioning [“HVAC”] systems, etc.).
+Repair and maintenance expenses are costs incurred by the landlord to maintain and operate a property, including repairs and maintenance of a building, its common areas and its systems, repairs and maintenance of premises areas (carpet, standard interior door repair/replacement, light bulb changes, tenant heating, ventilation and air conditioning [“HVAC”] systems, etc.).
+Repair refers to work done to correct a problem whereas maintenance refers to work done to service, inspect and keep a working item in continued working condition and/or to prevent future problems from occurring.
 Basically, repairs can be performed for the building or for the tenant.
 If for the building, it would generally be included in building operating costs – to be allocated proportionately to occupied and unoccupied rentable areas of the property.
-If for the tenant, it should generally be charged directly to the tenant and not made a part of building operating costs.
+If specifically for the tenant, it should generally be charged directly to the tenant and not made a part of building operating costs.

 Debunking the Myth

 Repair expenses are not predictably and consistently measurable by any stretch of imagination.
-Unlike cleaning and utilities where the cost paid in a given month is correlated with the service provided in the given month, the timing of repairs have nothing to do with the period of usage of the items being repaired and has nothing to do with the occupancy levels at the time the work was performed.
+Unlike cleaning and utilities where the cost paid in a given month is correlated with the service provided in the given month, the timing, frequency and cost of repairs have nothing to do with the period of usage of the items being repaired and have nothing to do with the occupancy levels at the time the work was performed.
 For example, a HVAC system failure and repair in year 5 of its life could occur when a building is 1% occupied or 100% occupied.
-Further, the failure and resulting repair may be due to excessive usage in years 1 to 4 of its life when the building was 100% occupied rather than due to minimal usage in year 5, when the failure and repair occurred, when the building was 50% occupied .
+Further, the failure and resulting repair may be due to excessive usage in years 1 to 4 of its life when the building was 100% occupied rather than due to minimal usage in year 5, when the failure and repair occurred, and the building was 50% occupied .

-A repair performed in the premises of a tenant, for the tenant, should not be part of building operating costs and should be charged directly to the tenant unless the tenant’s lease prohibits it – in which case the landlord is still not permitted to charge it to operating expenses pool.
+A repair performed in the premises of a tenant, for the tenant and for services not provided equally to other tenants, should not be part of building operating costs and should be charged directly to the tenant unless the tenant’s lease prohibits it – in which case the landlord may not be permitted to charge it to operating expenses pool either.

 The landlord’s objective is to ensure it can recover 100% of costs it incurs in operating a building.
 It can accomplish this objective in two ways: (1) operate a fully leased and occupied building or (2) gross-up all expenses in a less than fully occupied building.
 If the latter is possible, there is little-to-no incentive to attain full occupancy.
 When a building is not fully occupied, and expenses other than the typical premises utilities and cleaning costs are grossed up, tenants should ensure that the lease explicitly calls for the gross-up of such expenses and that expenses which should be charged directly to the premises (vacant or occupied) are not included in the pool of operating expenses subject to gross-up.